dubiousnate/mints-awesome-server/index.md

+---
-# 🍀 How to Play on Mint’s Minecraft Server
+title: 🍀 How to Play on Mint’s Minecraft Server
+layout: default
+---

 Welcome to **Mint’s Awesome Modpack**!
 Follow this guide to install the pack through CurseForge and join the server at **mintcraft.se**.